elifesciences/lens/README.md

 - Smaller font for title / authors in mobile version
 - Fixed an issue related to scroll recovery on mobile
 - Display publisher logo with breadcrumbs
+- Rename Person -> Contributor (consistent with JATS)
+- Added jumpmarks for the mobile version
+- Deal better with author groups

 Other work: